 Rob De Oude Solo Exhibition of New Works / Proximities

 Guest Spot at THE REINSTITUTE is proud to present Proximities, a solo exhibition of new works by Rob de Oude.
-In the Project Space, Alex Paik’s Paper Constructs will be on display.
-Both exhibits will open Saturday May 3, 2014 with the artists in attendance from 7pm to 10pm.
+Exhibition will open Saturday May 3, 2014 with the artist in attendance from 7pm to 10pm.
 The works will be on view through June 21, 2014.

 Rob de Oude / Proximities